lixinqi98/EV-SegNet/index.md

 ## Conclusions

-- The model of this paper performs well in terms of metrics like accuracy & IoU, but seems not function well on segmenting an arbitrary RGB img.
-- During this reproduction, we get a better understanding of PyTorch and the image segmentation.
+This paper aims to apply the image segmentation to the event based images, using a new image representation method.
+The application is new but suffers from the lacking of dataset.
+The model of this paper performs well in terms of metrics like accuracy, but seems not function well on segmenting an arbitrary image.
+We try our best and also discuss with other teams, all our output images look bad because the relatively low IoU.
+During this reproduction, we get a better understanding of PyTorch and the image segmentation.

 ## Reference